maia-score/documentation/docs/paths/customers/post.md

 ---
-id:
+id: createCustomer
 slug: customers-post
-title:
+title: Create a new customers record.
-sidebar_label:
+sidebar_label: POST
-description: Create a new customers record
+description: This method is used to register a new customer into database.
+These information will be used for AI agent trainig.
 ---

 <!-- prettier-ignore-start -->